 If I die in a plane crash over Crimea, countries would be concerned about whether Russia manned down the plane, or if I did, if I were the only Muslim on board.
 If Malaysian Airlines MH370 could be accused of being downed by its own pilot based on his Muslim identity, even though the pilot held an impressive flying reputation spanning seventeen years, what chance do I have of being exonerated?

-On my first flight to Prague in 2010, I had a joined itinerary with my college friend, who I shall call Adina.
+On my first flight to Prague in 2010, I had a joint itinerary with my college friend, whom I shall call Adina.
 Adina, who currently works for the US Department of Energy as an urban planner, was shocked when we were stopped for questioning at JFK airport.
 Minutes after the first time we were stopped, we were accosted a second time for “random security screenings.”
-When we were called up a third time for additional screening, our names were alarmingly blasted over loudspeakers an hour before take off.
+When we were called up a third time for additional screening, our names were alarmingly blasted over loudspeakers an hour before takeoff.
 We were told that there were “special procedures” for those holding Muslim passports, and that because Adina had bought the tickets, these procedures applied to her as well.

 Adina admitted readily, “I have never had this happen to me.”

 Adina and I looked around, burgers and oily fries still plastered to our hands, while being threatened to have our luggage disembarked unless we explained why she had paid for my tickets.
 JFK’s airport security allowed us to proceed only when I explained that I had taken care of hotel arrangements, in return for the tickets.